 In fact, one wishes that Spider-Man had been directed by its scriptwriter David Koepp.
 David Koepp has written a number of commercial films of recent years, including Jurassic Park (1993), Mission: Impossible (1996) and one other quite good superhero film The Shadow (1994).
 However, it is as director with his three excellent films so far, the downfall of civilization drama The Trigger Effect (1996), the ghost story Stir of Echoes (1999) and Secret Window (2004) and to a lesser extent the comedy Ghost Town (2008), the thriller Premium Rush (2012) and the comedy Mortdecai (2015), that Koepp has demonstrated he is a director of considerable finesse.
 If only they had employed David Koepp rather than Sam Raimi, Spider-Man might have emerged as a genuine classic.

 Sam Raimi and most of the cast (but not David Koepp) returned with two sequels Spider-Man 2 (2004) and Spider-Man 3 (2007), both of which do things far more successfully than this film.
 Spider-Man 4 was long announced, wavering between whether it would involve return appearances from Sam Raimi and all the principals but became the worthwhile The Amazing Spider-Man (2012), a complete reboot and retelling of the same origin story here with Andrew Garfield inheriting the role of Peter Parker, which was followed by The Amazing Spider-Man 2 (2014).
-We then received yet another reboot of the series that goes back to Peter Parker’s high school years with Spider-Man: Homecoming (2017), featuring Tom Holland, as well as the animated Spider-Man: Into the Spider-Verse (2018).
-Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016) and appears in Avengers: Infinity War (2018).
+We then received yet another reboot of the series that goes back to Peter Parker’s high school years with Spider-Man: Homecoming (2017) and Spider-Man: Far from Home (2019), featuring Tom Holland, as well as the animated Spider-Man: Into the Spider-Verse (2018).
+Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016) and appears in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 Venom (2018) was a further spinoff of the Spider-Man universe.

 Sam Raimi’s other genre films include:- the horror film The Evil Dead (1981) and its sequels The Evil Dead II (1987) and Army of Darkness (1992); the bizarre cartoonish crime drama Crimewave (1985); the dark superhero film Darkman (1990); the psychic thriller The Gift (2000); the horror film Drag Me to Hell (2009); and Oz: The Great and Powerful (2013).
 Raimi also co-wrote the Coen Brothers fantasy film The Hudsucker Proxy (1994) and produces the zombie film The Dead Next Door (1989) under the pseudonym The Master Cylinder.
 Sam Raimi has also had some success with his Renaissance Pictures production company, who have been particularly enterprising in the field of television fantasy.
 Theatrically, Renaissance have produced the bizarre Lunatics: A Love Story (1991), John Woo’s American debut Hard Target (1993) and the Van Damme time-travelling action film Timecop (1993).
 On television, Renaissance have produced such genre works as the superhero series M.A.N.T.I.S.
 (1994-6), the smalltown Deviltry show American Gothic (1995) and then had enormous hits with the dual successes of the tongue-in-cheek revisitings of Greek myth and sword and sorcery with Hercules: The Legendary Journeys (1994-9) and Xena: Warrior Princess (1995-2001).
 These were followed by similar tongue-in-cheek series as Young Hercules (1998-2000), the futuristic Cleopatra 2525 (2000-2), the historical romp Jack of All Trades (2000-1) and the Evil Dead tv spinoff Ash vs Evil Dead (2015-8).
 Raimi has also formed the Ghost House Pictures production company and co-produced the likes of the American remake of The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), The Possession (2012), Evil Dead (2013), Poltergeist (2015), Don’t Breathe (2016) and the tv series Legend of the Seeker (2008-10) and 13: Fear is Real (2009).